-5.1 Refusal to delegate authority to Birmingham CC is an option but unduly complicates the decision-making process, considering there are no strategic cross-boundary implications, and has resource implications.
+5.1 Refusal to delegate authority to Birmingham CC is an option, but the planning application would then have to be processed and determined by Sandwell MBC; which unduly complicates the decision-making process considering there are no strategic cross-boundary implications.
+Determining the application also has resource implications which are exacerbated by the fact that the council is not entitled to a planning fee for the application.

-6 Implications
+Implications 6

 Resources: The granting of authority to Birmingham CC in this

 instance would conserve council resource.

-Legal and Planning Committee has powers to discharge its
+Legal and The council may discharge its functions to any other

-Governance: functions to any other local authority under section
+Governance: local authority under section 101(1) of the Local

-101(1) of the Local Government Act 1972.
+Government Act 1972.
+Planning Committee must first

+recommend this action to Council.

 Risk: None relevant.

 Equality: None relevant.

 Health and N/A

 Wellbeing:

 Social Value N/A

-7. Appendices
+Appendices 7.